PhantomCybernetics/phntm_bridge_docs/basics/custom-message-types.rst

      - /ros2_ws/src/astra_camera_msgs
      - some_other_package

-This list contains either a package folder mounted into the Docker container, or a ROS2 package name to be installed via apt-get (for "ros-distro-some-package" only use "some_package")
+This list contains either a package folder mapped into the Docker container, or a ROS2 package name to be installed via apt-get (for "ros-distro-some-package" only use "some_package")

-Don't forget live package folders need to be mounted inside the container using the volumes attribute in compose.yaml.
+Don't forget live package folders need to be mapped inside the container using the volumes attribute in compose.yaml.
 You need to reference the package root (i.e. where the package.xml file is):

 .. code-block::